moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/staging-ref-cell.md

 ### Feedback

-If you need some additional custom configuration for Staging Ref to be explored or you have other feedback and ideas for improvements, please reach out to [`#eng-allocation-new-staging`](https://gitlab.slack.com/archives/C02BA0YKRUH) Slack channel or add a comment to the feedback [issue#350744](https://gitlab.com/gitlab-org/gitlab/-/issues/350744).
+If you need some additional custom configuration for Staging Ref Cell to be explored or you have other feedback and ideas for improvements, please reach out to [`#eng-allocation-new-staging`](https://gitlab.slack.com/archives/C02BA0YKRUH) Slack channel or add a comment to the feedback [issue#350744](https://gitlab.com/gitlab-org/gitlab/-/issues/350744).